Kuchesar

-Kuchesar was a Zamindari Estate of Dalal Jats during the British Raj.
-It is situated off the NH 24 in what is now of Bulandshahr district, Uttar Pradesh, India, 80 km from Delhi.
+Kuchesar (or Kuchchesar) is a town situated off the NH 24 in modern Bulandshahr district, Uttar Pradesh, India, 80 km from Delhi.

-Part of the Kuchesar Fort, built 1734, became a heritage hotel in 1998, after its restoration by Neemrana Hotels.
+The Jat zamindars of Kuchesar held the title of 'Raja'.
+During the 1857 Rebellion, the Kuchesar Rajas were loyal to the East India Company, in stark contrast to the rebellious Maulaheri Jats to their west.
+Part of the Kuchesar Fort, built in 1734, became a heritage hotel in 1998, after its restoration by Neemrana Hotels.

 Kuchesar Estate

 Mughal era

 By 1790, Ramdhan Singh had recaptured all of Kuchesar estate; he had also acquired Pooth, Siana, Thana Farida, Datyane and Saidpur on Rs 40,000 annual Malguzari lease from the ruler of Delhi Shah Alam II.
 After 1782, Kuchesar mud-fort remained in unbroken possession of the family; it was granted to them in perpetual lease by the Mughal Emperor Shah Alam II in 1790, a grant confirmed by the British in 1807.

 British era

 The British formalised their authority over the area in 1803; they recognised the estate of Kuchesar and its estate-holders without alteration to the status quo.
 Kuchesar State, which was obtained by Rao Randhan Singh Dalal as perpetual jagir from Mughal Emperor Shah Alam II (ruled 1759–1806) for an annual payment of Rs.
 40,000, was later confirmed to him by British.
 Randhan Singh died in prison in Meerut in 1816, and his jagir was granted revenue-free by in perpetuity to his son Rao Fateh Singh by the British Raj Lord Moira in 1816.

 Rao Fateh Singh died in 1839 and his son Rao Bahadur Singh added to his estate.
 He wanted to leave his estate equally to his two sons, Gulab Singh and Umarao Singh, but Gulab Singh resented it and Umarao Singh was found murdered in his house in 1847.

 Gulab Singh inherited the estate for his services to British during Indian Rebellion of 1857.
+He was loyal to the British, in stark contrast to the Maulaheri Jats to the west.
 He had no sons, after he died in 1859 the estate was managed by his widow Rani Jaswant Kumari pending a settlement.
 Jaswant Kumari died quite soon afterwards, and was followed in these offices by Gulab Singh's only daughter, Bhup Kumari.

 Bhup Kumari died without a child in 1861 and her husband Kushal Singh laid claim to the estate.
-Kushal Singh was a nephew and adopted son of Raja Nahar Singh of Ballabhgarh State.
+Kushal Singh was a nephew and adopted son of Raja Nahar Singh of Ballabgarh estate.
 After Nahar's property was ceased by British and his estate was abolished for his participation in 1857 war of independence, a political pension of Rs.
 6,000 a year was settled upon, Nahar's heir-apparent adopted son and nephew, Kushal Singh.
 Kushal left Ballabhgarh for good and sought shelter with his wife's people at Kuchesar.
 In 1868, the Panchyat court divided the estate into three parts: